 **Casual dating and/ or temporary, non-committed relationships should be kept separate from the children and enjoyed during the parent’s own time.

-Court ordered co-parenting is not covered by insurance and the fee is split 50/50 by the parents when both parents attend a session.
+Court ordered co-parenting is not covered by insurance and the fee is split 50/50 by the parents when both parents attend a session unless otherwise stated in a court order.
 Any session requested by a single parent will be paid solely by that parent.

 An invoice is available at the end of services by request to submit to your insurance company.